-Sports related knee pain:
+Sports related knee pain

-Muscles and tendon injuries: There are a number of different injures that can occur to the muscles that control the knee.
+There are a number of different injures that can occur to the muscles that control the knee.
 Hamstring and quadricep strains are common.
-Depending on the severity, your physiotherapist will determine if you need to be sent for imaging, or to see a Sports Doctor.
+Your physiotherapist will determine if you need to be sent for imaging, or to see a sports doctor.
 For lower grade injuries a gradual rehabilitation program will strengthen the damaged tissues.
 A common condition we see is hamstring tendon strain.
 These may be caused by over-stretching the muscle or a sudden pull on the tendon.
 Tendons take longer to heal than muscle strains but they still need strengthening.
-Most of the research for muscle and tendon strains show that tissue loading, using progressive strengthening, is most effective treatment.
+Most of the research for muscle and tendon strains show that tissue loading, using progressive strengthening, is the most effective treatment.
 Unfortunately there are many passive treatments being recommended, such as shockwave and PRP injections, that do not have the science to back them up.
 Typical rehabilitation times are 3-5 months.

 Patella-Femoral knee pain is very common.
 Non-specific causes are related to hip and knee muscle imbalances.
 There can be imbalances in the quadricep muscle at the front of the thigh.
 The gluteal muscles, hamstrings and adductors can also be weak.
 The research points to strengthening the hip and knee and not relying on passive treatments.
 Each patient will have a different pattern of muscle imbalances and there is no recipe approach.

 Some knee pain can be described as ‘non-specific’ where there is no direct injury or cause.
 The pain may have been insidious and may not be related to a specific event.
 Some of the injuries in the sports section may also arise without a specific event.
 Meniscus tears can be caused by degeneration as we get older.
-Knee arthritis can also arise from general wear and tear on your knee joint.
+Arthritis can also arise from general wear and tear on your knee joint.
 Patella-Femoral (Knee Cap) Pain can occur from just normal activities.